woocart/localizations/UK/products-toys.md

 Price: 10.99

 An ocean life inflatable pool (48" x 10") from Bestway includes 3 equal ring construction, repair patch, water capacity (75%) - 44 gal (167L).
 For ages 3 + years.
 Comes in a PVC bag with insert card.
-Bestway Ocean Life Pool is decorated with cute and colorful ocean critter graphics and is the perfect size for toddlers to enjoy a refreshing dip or splash.
+Bestway Ocean Life Pool is decorated with cute and colourful ocean critter graphics and is the perfect size for toddlers to enjoy a refreshing dip or splash.
 It’s also incredibly simple to set up.
 All that you need to do is inflate it and fill it with water!
 The circular pool wall consists of three equal inflatable rings.
 These greatly increase stability, reducing the risk of the sides buckling when children clamber in or out of the pool.
 The design also keeps water loss at a minimum so that the pool doesn’t have to be topped up every ten minutes.
 It’s a splashing first pool for youngsters!

-- Colorful Ocean Life children pool
+- Colourful Ocean Life children pool
 - 3 equal ring construction
 - Repair patch included
 - Easy assembly